sulfuror/rescript-sh/README.md

-KEEP_WEEKLY="4" (Indicate the number of weekly backups you want to keep) KEEP_MONTHLY="12" (Indicate the number of montly backups you want to keep) KEEP_YEARLY="10" (Indicate the number of yearly backups you want to keep) CLEAN="7" (Indicate the number in days your cleanup policy {by default is 7 days}; this will run forget, check and prune according to your choice)`
+KEEP_WEEKLY="4" (Indicate the number of weekly backups you want to keep) KEEP_MONTHLY="12" (Indicate the number of montly backups you want to keep) KEEP_YEARLY="10" (Indicate the number of yearly backups you want to keep) CLEAN="7" (Indicate the number in days your cleanup policy {by default is 7 days}; this will run forget, check and prune according to your choice)
+UNLOCK="no" (The default value is "no"; feel free to change it to "yes" if you want to unlock your repo at the beginning of the script)`

 There are 15 exclude rules.
 You don't have to use it all or delete the ones you're not using.
 If there's no file indicated it'll run normally without excluding anything